A - Prerequisites

 In flight: ability to set a flight plan and adapt it to conditions and terrain, improvement of piloting techniques, solid approach skills and decent accuracy will allow the advanced pilot to widen their flight range with a high level of safety.

 To validate APPI 5 advance pilot qualification, the student must:

 Have Completed the theoretical, ground handling and practical tasks described in the APPI logbook in the APPI5 advanced pilot section.

 Have logged in their logbook a minimum of 200 flights total, 100 hours on 10 different flying sites.

-Have at least alpine thermalling and ridge soaring certifications validated.
+Have at least thermalling and dynamic soaring certifications validated.

-Have at least alpine advanced SIV and XC certifications validated.
+Have at least advanced SIV and XC certifications validated.

 Have passed the APPI advanced pilot practical exam.

 Have passed the APPI advanced pilot theoretical exam.